Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: BIASED SCAN ATTENTION TRANSFORMER NEURAL PROCESS (BSA-TNP)

+Recall that the purpose of attention bias is to introduce priors based on domain knowledge that constrain the search space.
+In spatiotemporal Bayesian inference, this prior often takes the form of a Gaussian Process (GP) prior, specified by a mean function and a covariance kernel whose parameters control the smoothness and range of spatial or temporal dependence between points.
+For example, since we know that a sick person cannot infect a healthy one 10 miles away, we might use a radial basis function (RBF) kernel operating over their pairwise distance with a lengthscale of 5 feet, which suggests that most transmission happens in close proximity.
+Priors like this are also translation-invariant, i.e. only the distance between two points matters, rather than their absolute positions.
+We would like our model to leverage important priors like this and any other relevant $G$-invariant operations such as temporal invariance, rotational invariance, and scale invariance.

+Furthermore, when a data distribution exhibits some form of \textit{G}-invariance, this allows the model to exploit structure and extrapolate beyond the training region.
+This means that these models can be trained on comparatively small input domains and applied to much larger ones at inference time (see \autoref{subsec:gp-bench}).
+Thus, since training can be calibrated to the available compute, this shifts the primary focus to inference.

 BSA-TNP can be configured to be $G$-invariant (see Section~\ref{sec:G-invariance}), as formalized in \autoref{theorem:BSA-inv}.
-For brevity, let $\vd = (\vx, \vs, \vt)$ denote the tuple of fixed effects, spatial locations, and temporal indices, and let $\vd_c$, $\vd_t$ be the context and target inputs, respectively.
+Once again, let $\vd = (\vx, \vs, \vt)$ denote the tuple of fixed effects, spatial locations, and temporal indices, and let $\vd_c$, $\vd_t$ be the context and target index sets, respectively.